 ♡ Copying is an act of love.
 Please copy and share.

 TL;DR Summary: I release my content from copyright.
 Feel free to copy my ideas, adapt them (or not), and make them your own.
+This work is licensed under CC0 1.0.

 Rationale (For The Curious)